In this guide

 Get an alert the moment someone opens your document.
 No more wondering whether they actually looked at it.

 On the Data Room plan, you can require a signed NDA before anyone enters, apply dynamic watermarks, and restrict access per user.
-This is where it starts to replace a traditional VDR for most startup use cases.
+This is where it starts to replace a traditional VDR for most use cases.

 It's worth being honest: if you're running a complex cross-border M&A transaction with heavy legal involvement, you'll likely need a more enterprise-grade tool.